bateman/tpscanner-cli/README.md

   -q QUANTITY [QUANTITY ...], --quantity  QUANTITY [QUANTITY ...]
-                          List of quantities to buy for each URL (in order) -i , --includena        Whether to include items marked as not available -w WAIT, --wait WAIT    Wait time between URLs requests --headless              Run in headless mode
+                          List of quantities to buy for each URL (in order) -i , --includena        Whether to include items marked as not available -w WAIT, --wait WAIT    Wait time between URLs requests (default 5 sec.)
+  --headless              Run in headless mode
   -c, --console           Whether to print results to the console -x, --excel             Whether to save results to Excel